csgohacks/master-guide/cheat-software/pastes-and-scams.md

 # Pastes and scams

-These are some cheats that have been identified as scams, so just stay away from them.
+These are some cheats that have been identified as scams, which you should just stay away from them.

-#TODO Section
-The cheats listed here should be avoid.
-However we need reasons on them.

 ## DarkAim